 The First 1,000 Days

-We want you to help us develop a strategy to increase wellbeing for all Tasmanian children and young people from ages 0-25.
-This strategy will have a specific focus on the first 1,000 days (pregnancy to 2 years old) because we know that this time is critical for future wellbeing.
+Tasmania's Child and Youth Wellbeing Strategy 'It Takes a Tasmanian Village' has a specific focus on the first 1,000 days (pregnancy to baby's first 2 years) because we know that this time is critical for future wellbeing.

 The first 1,000 days refers to the average full term of a pregnancy to when your baby is two years old.

-Experts tell us that if babies receive constant and secure responses when they are upset and have trusted relationships very early in life this has a big say in whether children grow up healthy and well.
+Experts tell us that if babies receive constant and secure responses when they are upset, and have trusted relationships very early in life, this makes a big difference to whether children grow up healthy and well.
 This starts from the mother and her healthy eating, safety and security during pregnancy and extends to the attachment between a parent or caregiver and a newborn immediately after birth.

 There’s so much already happening to support mothers and babies in the first 1,000 days.
 For example, the Child Health and Parenting Service has 72 sites across Tasmania and visits every new parent in their home.